cipollone/trace-dfa/README.md

 * Download OpenXes
 * Download Guava
 * Download Sat4j solver
+* Download LTL2Automaton

-Put OpenXes, Guava and Sat4j in a directory named "lib" in the top level directory of the project (the one containing "build.xml").
+Put the downloaded libraries (usually as jars) in a directory named "lib" in the top level directory of the project (the one containing "build.xml").
+LTL2Automaton has been added as a dependency just because a DFA can be exported as an automaton of this library.
+This requirement can be deleted by removing the import/export functionality in DFA.java.

 ## Input sequences